Electoral Reform

 - Secure Payments

-Electoral poster from Nagano Prefecture promoting he electoral reform (or electoral purge) movement, a program instituted by the Imperial Japanese government to address electoral fraud and corruption.
-Such abuses were rampant during Japan’s pre-war liberal and democratic phase, which lasted until the end of the Taisho era.
+Electoral poster from Nagano Prefecture promoting the electoral reform (or electoral purge) movement, a program instituted by the Imperial Japanese government to address electoral fraud and corruption.
+Such abuses were rampant within Japan’s pre-war liberal governmental period, known as the Taishō democracy.
 The nationalist governments that followed would reverse these trends, taking a harsher stance towards political corruption as a whole.
-Intended as a grassroots movement with state backing, the citizenry would receive patriotic inculcation alongside these anti-corruption campaigns, and is reflected in the triumphant, patriotic messaging of the poster.
+Intended as a grassroots movement with state backing, the citizenry was devised to receive patriotic inculcation alongside these anti-corruption campaigns, as is reflected in the triumphant, patriotic messaging of the poster.

-The nationalist ethos behind the bureaucratic reforms promoted by this poster are evident in the traditional Japanese motifs featured within it, including cherry blossoms and the silhouette of a mounted samurai warrior.
-The silhouette featured is from a statue in front of the Imperial Palace in Tokyo of a famous samurai commander by the name of Kusunoki Masashige.
-He was idealized as a national hero in pre-war Japan as a role model of samurai virtue for his unwavering loyalty to the medieval Emperor Go-Daigo.
-Revered as the embodiment of the ancient bushido warrior code, Kusunoki Masashige is alleged to have declared “If only I had seven lives that I could give the Emperor!” before sacrificing himself in the line of duty.
-This has since resulted in the coinage of the Japanese lexeme ‘Shichi-sho Hokoku‘ (Seven Lives for the Nation), based off of this famous 14th-century quote.
-The lexeme would be frequently employed by Imperial Japanese soldiers, particularly the kamikaze pilots, who understood it as the ultimate proclamation of loyalty and self-sacrifice.
+The inherent nationalist ethos behind the bureaucratic reforms promoted by this poster are evident in the traditional Japanese motifs featured within it, including cherry blossoms and the silhouette of a mounted samurai warrior.
+The silhouette featured here is of a famous samurai commander by the name of Masashige Kusunoki.
+Idealized as a national hero in pre-war Japan, he was seen as a role model of samurai virtue for his unwavering loyalty to the medieval Emperor Go-Daigo.
+Revered as the very embodiment of the ancient bushido warrior code, Masashige Kusunoki is alleged to have declared “If only I had seven lives that I could give the Emperor!” before sacrificing himself in the line of duty.
+This allegory has since resulted in the coinage of the Japanese lexeme ‘Shichi-sho Hokoku‘ (Seven Lives for the Nation), based off of Kusunoki’s famous 14th-century quote.
+The lexeme would be frequently employed by Imperial Japanese soldiers, particularly the kamikaze pilots, who understood their role to be the ultimate proclamation of loyalty, self-sacrifice and fulfillment of duty.

 Poster reads (from right to left, top to bottom): Election Purge | Election date: April 30th | Show Japan’s Spirit at the Elections | Nagano Prefecture